darrenshk14/darrenshk14/README.md

-- 👋 Hi, I’m @darrenshk14
+- 👋 Hi, I’m @darrenshk14 As CEO ZeroCloud Indonesia
 - 👀 I’m interested in Cloud Hosting Business
 - 🌱 I’m currently learning Linux/ubuntu system
-- 💞️ I’m interested to someone
+- 💞️ I’m interested to someone with Inisial T :D
 - 📫 How to reach me is on [discord](https://discord.zerocloud.id)

 <!---